-After arranging to shoot a series of customer video testimonials for new clients, I’m often asked for my advice on getting customers to agree to actually sit for the video.
+After being asked to produce customer video testimonials for new clients, I’m often asked for my advice on getting customers to agree to actually sit for the video.

 As a vice president of marketing for many years, I’m well aware of the challenges of getting customer to, first of all, agree to do a testimonial, and second of all, to do the testimonial on video.